 Facility Description Manage Project Resources Resources are the people who work on a project.
 You can assign roles and allocate tasks to them, which helps you to track effort and estimate time to complete tasks.
 You can also define the effort, risks and metrics to support resource management.
-You add, modify and delete resources using the Resource Allocation window.
-The Gantt View In Enterprise Architect, you can visualize elements and assigned project resources easily in a Gantt Chart format, to review the breakdown of work for a specific project and for specific sections of the project.
+You add, modify and delete resources using the Resource Allocation window .
+The Project Gantt View In Enterprise Architect, you can visualize elements and assigned project resources easily in a Gantt Chart format, to review the breakdown of work for a specific project and for specific sections of the project.
 The Project Gantt View illustrates a project schedule by showing the start and finish dates of assigned resources, so that you as Project Manager can quickly see the current project status using the percent-complete bar shading and the percent-complete, resource name and status columns.
 Information can be filtered, and overdue items can quickly be highlighted and identified.
 You can also access specialized versions of the Gantt View from diagrams, Packages and the Personal Tasks list.
 Project Task Allocation A particular feature of the Project Gantt View is the facility to review the allocation of work to elements in the project, focusing on either the elements that require work, or the resources required to perform the work.
 Review Personal Tasks Using the Personal Tasks view, each team member can record, review and manage their personal work within the project.
-Project Management Windows Enterprise Architect provides four specialized windows to help you to define each of the management quantities associated with an element in the model, namely: • Resources - the people who work on a project, who can be assigned roles and allocated tasks Effort - the effort expended in work on the element Picks the ricks associated with the element and Risks - the risks associated with the element, and Matrice, the matrice measured for an element Metrics - the metrics measured for an element
+Project Management Windows Enterprise Architect provides five specialized tabs in the Project Tools window to help you to define each of the management quantities associated with an element in the model, namely: Decisions - the choice made on a requirement of the element Events - the action taken on a requirement of the element Effort - the effort expended in work on the element Risks - the risks associated with the element, and Metrics - the metrics measured for an element